partylikeits1983/sort-large-csv/README.md

 done
 ```

-## Wait for import to complete.
-When complete, run:
+## Wait for import to complete, when finished, run:
+Note that you must wait for postgres to finish sorting, else, the output.csv will not be complete.

 ``sh
 sudo docker cp sortcsv:/app/src/output.csv .
 ts-node src/verify.ts
 ``

 ## @dev misc docker commands:
 ### build container